-Figure 2 - Measurement of minimum clear opening
+Figure 1 - Measurement of minimum clear opening

-Exits shall be readily accessible.
-Exits leading to the weather deck or to the open air shall be capable of being opened from the inside and outside when secured and unlocked.
-The requirement does not apply to portlights of sufficient size to be designated as exits.

-Where deck hatches are designated as exits, footholds, ladders, steps or other means shall be provided.
-The vertical distance between the upper foothold and the exit shall not exceed 1,2 m.
+- 4.2.3 Exits shall be readily accessible and shall be capable of being opened from the inside and the outside when secured and unlocked. - 4.2.4 Where deck hatches are designated as exits, footholds, ladders, steps or other means shall be provided.
+These aids shall be permanently installed and non-removable.
+The vertical distance between the upper foothold and the exit shall not exceed 1.2 m. - 4.2.5 Exits other than the main companionway/door shall be identified by the appropriate ISO or national symbol.